 Why Mice Avoid Traps

 It might seem like it would be pretty obvious why mice avoid traps, but the truth is that it isn't obvious at all.
 The way mice perceive threats is different than how we do.
 They are not able to look at a trap and understand that it is a spring-loaded death contraption.
 They must rely on their instincts to avoid those traps.
-Let's take a look at some mouse behaviors that allows them to avoid being caught.
+Let's take a look at some mouse behaviors that allow them to avoid being caught.
 Together, we will be able to help you avoid mice and the dangers these rodents pose.

 Mice have a great sense of smell.
 This ability helps them stay alive, especially where traps are concerned.
 Mice know what we smell like.
 If they smell us on, or around, a trap, they will avoid that trap.
 That is why it is a good idea to use gloves when setting mouse traps.